Corporate Governance Practices

 Information about the number of times the Nomination Committee met throughout the most recent reporting period and the individual attendance of committee members at those meetings is set out in the Directors’ Report included in the Company’s most recent annual report.

-Mr. Ross Smyth-Kirk was appointed interim Executive Chairman on 15 October 2014 and his role was reverted to Non-Executive Chairman effective 1 July 2015.
+Mr. Ross Smyth-Kirk was appointed Executive Chairman on 2 May 2017 following the resignation of the CEO.
 As a consequence, for an interim period, the Nomination Committee is not chaired by an independent director.

 The Nomination Committee operates in accordance with a charter published in the ‘Corporate Governance’ section of the Company’s website.